 You should not rely on the above instruction (for FreeBSD), because the exact step might change, and it does not go into full detail either.
 Refer to the documentation provided by your system, to know how KMS is configured.

-All of the BSDs have excellent documentation; it’s one of the defining characteristics, versus typical GNU+Linux distros.
+All of the BSDs have excellent documentation; it’s one of the defining characteristics, versus typical Linux distros.

 Aside from this quirk in coreboot, regarding BIOS video modes, the BSDs otherwise work in exactly the same way as you would expect, and you can follow along to their official documentation without much fuss.